sydasif/ansible-networking-lab/README.md

 #### Group Variables

-If all hosts in a group share a variable value, you can apply that variable to an entire group at once. **Note:** host variable has high priority.
+If all hosts in a group share a variable value, you can apply that variable to an entire group at once.

+**Note:** host variables have high priority.

 ```ini
 [atlanta]